 Web application attacks

-Web applications like health insurance portals and hospital inventory management systems pose security risks.
-If developers code applications incorrectly, attackers can use exploits and code injection to gain access to app backends.
+Web applications, such as health insurance portals and hospital inventory systems, have security risks.
+If developers make mistakes while coding, bad actors can exploit these flaws.
+They may use code injection to access app backends.

 Credential theft